 Postnatal Depression Treatment

-Postnatal depression or PND which sometimes confused with the baby blues, but, unlike baby blues, it is an illness or psychological disorder which requires long-term postnatal depression treatment to get normal.
+Postnatal depression or PND is sometimes confused with the baby blues.
+However, unlike baby blues, it is an illness or psychological disorder which requires medium to long treatment.

-According to a report by Centers for Disease Control, in USA, 11 to 20% of women develops signs of postnatal depression.
+According to a report by Centers for Disease Control, in USA, 11 to 20% of newborn babies mum’s develops signs of postnatal depression.
 Likewise in UK, approximately one among eight mums take advice of GP for postnatal depression conditions.
 The trend across other countries are also somewhat similar to this.
-In Sydney and Australian subcontinent, it has been found that just over 1 in 5 mums diagnosed as depressed.
-A research statistics revels that the city of Sydney has a growing trend of losing productivity due to postnatal depression.
+In Sydney and Australian subcontinent over 1 in 5 mums are diagnosed as depressed.
+A research statistics reveals that the city of Sydney has a growing trend of losing productivity due to postnatal depression.

 Signs of Postnatal Depression